 Such analysis will give you a much more complete picture of customer satisfaction and retention in your company and allow you to plan future strategies more effectively.

 5 tips to improve customer satisfaction and retention

 Regardless of whether you find that your metrics need improvement or your business performs just fine, you should always remain alert and keep your company in perfect shape.
 Here’s what you can do as part of your strategy of increasing customer satisfaction and retention, and streamlining your business growth.

 1. Always provide great customer service

 Customer service is the main point of contact between your customers and your business.
 You must have heard of cases when business success was ruined by substandard responses to customer issues.
 Even an excellent product may fall victim to poor service.

 Thus, make sure your customer service is perfect.
 Train your agents, encourage their learning and professional development, create comfortable working conditions, and provide them with an effective tool for customer communication.

 2. Invest in customer onboarding and education

 Customer engagement and retention largely depend on how well they know your product and can use it.
-Make sure you implement an effective onboarding program and assist customers in their experiences – help them with software installation and configuration, advise on setting up working environments, provide user instructions.
+Make sure you implement an effective client onboarding program and assist customers in their experiences – help them with software installation and configuration, advise on setting up working environments, provide user instructions.

 Needless to say, your service agents must be familiar with onboarding procedures and capable of providing professional assistance.